 Lumpectomy removes cancerous tissue along with a rim of normal tissue surrounding it.
 The procedure preserves the rest of the breast as well as your sense of touch in the breast.
 It’s often also referred to as a wide local excision, segmental resection, or partial mastectomy.
-Memorial Sloan Kettering surgeons have been leaders in the development of national guidelines for the use of lumpectomy.
+Memorial Sloan Kettering breast cancer surgeons have been leaders in the development of national guidelines for the use of lumpectomy.

 We perform lumpectomy as an outpatient surgical procedure.
 We often combine it with a biopsy of the sentinel lymph nodes — the ones closest to the tumor — to check if the cancer has spread to them.
 Whether lumpectomy is right for you depends on a number of factors, including: